GraftJS/jschan/README.md

 ## Example

-This examples exposes a service over SPDY.
+This example exposes a service over SPDY.
 It is built to be interoperable with the original libchan version [rexec](https://github.com/dmcgowan/libchan/tree/rexec_tls_support/examples/rexec).